Answers to Frequently Asked Questions

 For details on libraries and computer labs, please refer to Computer Labs section in our Return to Campus Plan.

 Dining facilities will open with plans to minimize risk and prevent exposure.
 Students, faculty and staff will be able to enjoy Iona's dining facilities, which have been spaced out to allow for social distancing.
 Chartwells, Iona's food service provider, has a plan to ensure safety, minimize risk and prevent exposure.

 For details on dining, please refer to Dining Facilities section in our Return to Campus Plan.

 Yes, resident students will be allowed to leave during the semester.
-However, Iona canceled fall break and will end the semester before Thanksgiving in part so that the College could limit the volume of students traveling back and forth to different parts of the country.
+However, Iona canceled spring break in part so that the College could limit the volume of students traveling back and forth to different parts of the country.
 We know limiting exposure helps to prevent potential spread.
 We are asking everyone to practice good hygiene and take steps to limit the risks for their own health as well as that of their fellow members of the Iona community.
-If a student travels to a state considered a "hot spot," the student will be responsible for procuring space off campus to quarantine for 14 days before returning to campus.
+If a student travels to a state considered a "hot spot," the student will be responsible for procuring space off campus to quarantine for 10 days before returning to campus.

 For details on leaving campus, please refer to Operational Activity section in our Return to Campus Plan.

 Testing Procedures and Outcomes